Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/exercises.md

 ## Negative autoregulation

-**Exercise:** One way for the cell to apply stronger "brakes" to the simple regulation rate would be to simply increase the degradation rate, rather than implement negative autoregulation.
+**Exercise:** One way for the cell to apply stronger "brakes" to the activation of a transcription factor would be to simply increase the degradation rate of that transcription factor, rather than implement negative autoregulation.
 From an evolutionary perspective, why do you think that the cell doesn't do this?
 {: .notice--success}

-Recall that we used the reaction reaction *X* → *X* + *Y* to represent simple regulation.
-We then built a model in a [tutorial](tutorial_nar_mathematically_controlled) to run a mathematically controlled comparison between two simulated cells, one having only simple regulation, and the other also having negative autoregulation, which we represented using the reaction *Y* + *Y* → *Y*.
+Recall that we used the reaction reaction *X* → *X* + *Y* to represent activation.
+We then built a model in a [tutorial](tutorial_nar_mathematically_controlled) to run a mathematically controlled comparison between two simulated cells, one having only this reaction, and the other also having negative autoregulation, which we represented using the reaction *Y* + *Y* → *Y*.

-**Exercise:** Multiply the rate of *X* → *X* + *Y* by a factor of 100 in the cell having only simple regulation, and plot the concentration of *Y* in both cells (the updated table containing reactants, products, and reaction rate constants is found below).
-By approximately what factor do you need to increase the rate of this reaction in the cell that includes negative autoregulation so that the steady-state concentration of *Y* is the same in both cells?
+**Exercise:** Multiply the rate of the reaction *X* → *X* + *Y* by a factor of 100 in the cell having only simple regulation, and plot the concentration of *Y* in both cells (the updated table containing reactants, products, and reaction rate constants is found below).
+By approximately what factor do you need to increase the rate of this reaction in the cell that includes negative autoregulation so that the steady-state concentration of *Y* remains the same in both cells?
 {: .notice--success}

 | Reactants |Products|Forward Rate|